Mother and son hugging.

 1. Renting Out A Room In Your Home

-Young adults living with their parents is nothing new, and according to Pew Research Center, it’s nothing to be ashamed of either.
-Average income is not keeping up with the rising cost of living in many cities across the U.S., causing many young, post-college age adults to move back in with their parents – known as the Boomerang Generation.
+Young adults living with their parents is nothing new.
+The average income is not keeping up with the rising cost of living in many cities across the U.S., causing many young, post-college age adults to move back in with their parents.

 Renting out space to your adult child below the market value can help them save up money and help you pay off your mortgage.
 Of course, deciding what to charge and if you should charge your child is a question for you and your child.
 The first question you should ask yourself is, “What is the goal of my child moving back in?”
 This can help you determine a fair payment plan and establish a timeline for how long they’d likely be living at home.